davidpots/playsongnotes/_lessons/46 [Tip] Playing A major with one finger barred.md

 ### Freeway Time in LA County Jail

 By Sublime.
 Listen to the intro to this song to hear these parts.
+[View my full video lesson](https://playsongnotes.com/lessons/29/) which includes a link to get my sheet music for this song.

     E ––––––––––––––––––––––––––––––––––––––––––
     B ––––––––––––––––––––––––––––––––––––––––––